Saurabhsahu2002/Season_app/README.md

 # season_app
-It is season app using API base application,java script and nodejs.
+It is season app using API base application,java script and Reactjs.